adcmo/wvsnp_board/README.md

 subject to NDA and agreements you have with the WVSNP Project and ASU.

 Quick Start Guide:
+NOTE- The following work was done on Ubuntu version 14.
+Everything should be viewable on Windows or Mac however the 3D viewer will not properly work becasue of the different directory structures.
+They will have to be manually changed in KiCAD.

 1- Download version 3.0.2 of Kicad at http://kicad-pcb.org/download/
 Other versions do not work properly with the 3D viewer.